 To: RAN4

-ACTION: RAN1 respectfully asks RAN4 to provide answers for the above questions related to timing assumption for inter-cell DL measurement with additional details that RAN1 shall further consider.
+ACTION: RAN1 respectfully asks RAN4 to provide answers for the above questions related to timing assumption for inter-cell DL measurement in the context of L1/L2-centric inter-cell mobility with additional details that RAN1 shall further consider.

 3. Date of Next TSG-RAN WG1 Meetings: